mdAhmetKemal/L3dfiletoMhd/README.md

 medical imaging.
 This tool convert data with 360 and 180 angle like 8838 and 8848 prob data

 	#Necessery
 	1-Python 2.7
 	2-numpy

+	#Using
+	"example.l3d" file and main.py must be same folder write filename in main.py function and start ,a few seconds done

 ![alt text](https://github.com/mdAhmetKemal/L3dfiletoMhd/blob/master/slicer3d.jpg)